-This was Northwest Aquatic Eco-Systems (NWAE) third year of providing aquatic weed control services for the Clear Lake LMD #4 district.
+This was Northwest Aquatic Eco-Systems (NWAE) fourth year of providing aquatic weed control services for the Clear Lake LMD #4 district.
 Clear Lake has been actively involved with an intense program to eradicate noxious aquatic macrophytes from the system for a number of years.
 The Local Management District was formed to specifically address these issues.
 Targeted species include Eurasian watermilfoil and Nymphaea odorata.
 Densities of Eurasian water-milfoil plants have been reduced considerably and are now contained mainly to an area located by the public swimming area.
 Lily pad sites are responding positively to years of prior treatment and this slow process will continue.
 Some residents living along the shoreline have requested that no herbicides be applied to their lakefront.
 The entire lakes littoral zone currently supports a wide range of native plant species.
 This growth extends outward beyond the 15 foot contour line and consumes much of the entire lake shoreline.
 These native plant stands also support sporadic single plant milfoil growth.

 Resident native species now pose the same recreational problems often associated with the milfoil noxious species.
 Management practices of the lake have evolved over the past few years to incorporate the control of native species at acceptable levels while also monitoring and controlling single milfoil plants that may always remain within the system.
+The 2015 effort expanded Aquathol K use along troublesome shoreline areas that previously had not responded well to diquat.
+The change in approach resulted in far superior control during the 2015 campaign.
+Lily pad control was also elevated above the control efforts of 2014.
+In review the control achieved during 2015 was superior to any of our prior treatment years.

-This 2014 report contains information identified in earlier reports in an effort for reviewers to understand most all the activities undertaken at Clear Lake without requiring the review of each yearly report.
-During the 2014 submersed weed control component of the project, the public swimming beach was closed down during and for 24 hours proceeding the application.
+This 2015 report contains information identified in earlier reports in an effort for reviewers to understand most all the activities undertaken at Clear Lake without requiring the review of each yearly report.
+Similar to 2014 during the 2015 submersed weed control component of the project, the public swimming beach was closed down during and for 24 hours proceeding the application.